nestorrente/erdiagram-playground/README.md

 # ERDiagram playground

-This is the playground application of the [ERDiagram project](https://github.com/nestorrente/erdiagram).
+This application is a playground for the [ERDiagram library](https://github.com/nestorrente/erdiagram).

 ## Live demo